-Its precise 'mechanism of action' is unknown - but excess magnesium appears to decrease the amount of acetylcholine liberated by the motor nerve impulse, thereby slowing their response times.
+Its precise 'mechanism of action' however, is unknown - but excess magnesium appears to decrease the amount of acetylcholine liberated by the motor nerve impulse, thereby slowing their response times.

 Further info : Drugs.com